 To Make the Whipped Cream

 - Prepare an ice bath by adding ice cubes and water to a larger bowl and setting a smaller bowl on top.
-Add the heavy whipping cream to the smaller bowl.
+Add 1 cup heavy (whipping) cream to the smaller bowl.
 Using a hand mixer, start whisking it at a low speed.
-Once you see bubbles form, slowly add the granulated sugar.
+Once you see bubbles form, slowly add 3 Tbsp sugar.

 - Increase the speed and whip the cream until firm peaks form.
 With medium peaks, the whipped mixture is firm and glossy.
 When you lift up your beaters, peaks will form but curl down slightly at the tips.

 - Prepare two long strips of parchment paper and lay them down in a cross pattern on a working surface or rotating cake stand (I used IKEA‘s lazy Susan).
 These strips will go under the cake and help you transfer it to a dish.
 Tip: You can watch how I assemble the cake in my video.